 Notable linear phase EQ plugin: Blue Cat's Liny EQ (link to check the price at Plugin Boutique)

 For more information on linear phase EQ, check out the following My New Microphone articles:

 What is a passive equalizer?
-A passive EQ uses passive filters in order to sculpt the frequency content of audio signals.
-These equalizers are, however, powered devices and have amplification (either tube-based or solid-state) in order to apply makeup gain (and even boosting capabilities) for the passive filters.
+A passive EQ uses passive filters to sculpt the frequency content of audio signals.
+However, these equalizers are powered devices and have amplification (either tube-based or solid-state) to apply makeup gain (and even boosting capabilities) for the passive filters.